razorpay/blade/packages/blade/src/components/Checkbox/_decisions/decisions.md

 For properties `isDisabled`, `validationState` we want the CheckboxGroup to pass down these props to all the Checkboxes inside of it.

-For showing optional label in `CheckboxGroup` we will introduce a prop `showOptionalLabel` which will only render a `(optional)` tag in the CheckboxGroupLabel, And the consumer will provide proper validation logic and depending on their use case and requirements they will pass `validationState` in conjunction with `showOptionalLabel` and they should also use `helpText` to convey the correct intent and extra information to the user.
+For showing optional/required label in `CheckboxGroup` we will introduce a prop `necessityIndicator` which will only render a `(optional)/(required)` tag in the CheckboxGroupLabel, And the consumer will provide proper validation logic and depending on their use case and requirements they will pass `validationState` in conjunction with `necessityIndicator` and they should also use `helpText` to convey the correct intent and extra information to the user.

 <img width="578" alt="Screenshot of checkbox with optional tag" src="https://user-images.githubusercontent.com/35374649/178486036-9371917f-b599-4f8b-b455-92d2c5f91c4b.png">